Get

 In some instances of pancreatitis, your dog’s vet may ask you to go with a third option for short periods: homemade food, or bland diets.
 Each vet generally has their own preferred recipe for these particular instances, so make sure to check with them on what components they want you to feed your dog, in what proportions, and for how long.

-For all of the above options, it’s important to seek recommendations from your vet if your pup has pancreatitis, to find out what nutritional choices best fit your dog’s particular needs.
+For all of the above options, it’s important to seek recommendations from a vet if your pup has pancreatitis, to find out what nutritional choices best fit your dog’s particular needs.
 Diets for dogs with pancreatitis are a critical component of recovery, but also require strict medical supervision to ensure your dog isn’t missing out on important nutrients, or on the contrary, receiving extra nutrients that might worsen the condition.

 homemade dog food